Chemical shift (nuclear magnetic resonance)

 Ever since scientists recorded the first hydrogen emission spectrum, they produced many significant findings, including the Balmer and Lyman series, the Rydberg formula and the Bohr model.
 However, when researchers scrutinised the spectrum under magnification, they discovered that the emission line from n = 2 to n = 1 consisted of two lines (see diagram below).

 This splitting of emission lines is called the hydrogen fine structure.
 Many attempts were made to explain this phenomenon without success.
 At around 1924, Wolfgang Pauli, an Austrian physicist, and two other scientists (George Uhlenbeck and Samuel Goudsmit, both Dutch scientists), separately proposed that an electron possesses an intrinsic property called spin.
-Even though the spin of an electron is strictly a quantum mechanical property, it is possible to shed light on the concept using classical electromagnetism, where the electron is spinning on its own axis, while orbiting around the nucleus.
+Although the spin of an electron is purely a quantum mechanical property with no classical analogue, some intuition can be gained by considering classical electromagnetism.

 Question